fsmb/fcvs-api/docs/practitioners-v1/get-status.md

-# Get Current
+# Get Status

-Get the status of the current FCVS Profile for a practitioner
+Get the status of the current FCVS Profile for a practitioner.

 ```http
 GET {baseUrl}/v1/boards/{board}/practitioners/{fid}/status